 How many possible Solitaire deals are there?

-There are approximately 8 Γ 1067 (80 unvigintillion) possible ways to deal a standard 52-card deck for Klondike Solitaire.
-This means virtually every game you play is a unique deal never played before.
+Approximately 8 Ă— 1067 ways to arrange a standard 52-card deck.
+In practice this means virtually every game you play at Solitaires.gg is a deal that has never been played before.